ME-405/The-Arm-Game/README.md

 The arm will contain a calibrate function that will zero the base by lining up a magnet with a hall effect sensor.
 Once the base is calibrated the arm will go to the minimum value and set the encoder value to be zero.

+## Controller Library - UNDER CONSTRUCTION
+Currently under development.
+Implementing the open source library pydualsense under the MIT license.
+This library will be used to read the current state of the controller.
+The library will also be used to set custom trigger states to use the dualsense features.

+## Install Open Source Libraries
+To install the pydualsense use the following command, make sure the x64 folder is in the directory `pip install pydualsense`

 # Bill of materials

 | Qty. | Part                  | Source                | Est. Cost |